 Students are introduced to techniques of literary analysis through readings from France and the Francophone World as they continue to develop speaking, reading, and writing skills in French.

-General Education Category: Literature.
+General Education Category: Literature and Language (LL).

 Prerequisite: FREN 113 or equivalent, or consent of department chair.